Jamalam360/curseforge/README.md

-# curseforge
+# CurseForge for Deno

-Deno wrapper for the CurseForge Core API
+A WIP Deno wrapper for the [CurseForge Core API](https://docs.curseforge.com/).